microsoft/mlops-llm-application-service/python/sk_financial_analyst/README.md

 You need to have access to an Azure Key Vault where you can write and read secrets.
 Follow [this instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal) if you need to create one.

-You need to create three secrets:
+You need to create four secrets:
 - `AOAI-BASE-ENDPOINT`: this is the base endpoint of your Azure OpenAI deployment.
 - `BING-SEARCH-API-KEY`: this is the API key for the Bing Search service.
 - `SEC-IDENTITY`: this is an identity in the form of `<your name> <your email address>` that is needed for the application to make requests to the SEC Edgar database to get financial statements.
+- `APP-INSIGHTS-CONNECTION-STRING`: this is the connection string of your Azure Application Insights deployment.

 Follow [this documentation](https://learn.microsoft.com/en-us/azure/key-vault/general/security-features#controlling-access-to-key-vault-data) to learn how to configure access for reading / writing secrets in Azure Key Vault.